KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-11-animation.md

 }
 ```

 Every frame, this program declares a variable named `circleY` and initializes it to point to `0`.
 It then clears out old frames, draws a circle, and reassigns the value.
-But then during the next frame, the code declares a new variable named `circleY` and initialize it to `0`.
+But then at the beginning of the next frame, the code declares a new variable named `circleY` and initializes it to `0`.
 Every frame will show the same thing, and the circle won't move at all.

 In other words, the variable "forgets" its old value, since it's recreated every frame.
 If you want a variable to remember its value between frames, then you have to declare it at the top of your sketch, outside of any functions!